pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 This section provides you data migration steps, which helps you use DM to replicate data changes from the `log` database to the TiDB cluster.

-### Determines the start position of incremental sync
+### Determines the start position of incremental replication

 First you need to determine the replication position of the binlog where you start to migrate data.
 If you have determined the position of binlog, skip this step.